Leyden, Massachusetts

 Leyden is a town in Franklin County, Massachusetts, United States.
 The population was 734 at the 2020 census.
 It is part of the Springfield, Massachusetts Metropolitan Statistical Area.

 History

-The earliest archaeological evidence of human habitation in Western Massachusetts indicates that the area was first settled by modern humans around 12,000 BP.
+Immediately prior to English settlement, the area was occupied by the Wabanaki people.
 English colonists first settled in Leyden in 1737 as part of "Fall Town", which also included Bernardston and Colrain.
-The town was set off from Bernardston in 1784, but it was not incorporated until February 22, 1809.
+The town was set off from Bernardston in 1784, but it was not incorporated as a town until February 22, 1809.
 The town was named for the city of Leiden, Netherlands, refuge of the Pilgrims before colonizing the Americas.
 Leyden had several small industries in the eighteenth century, including grist mills, wood product mills, and dairying, but today the largest industry is maple sugar production.
 The town also has a reservoir which supplies the town of Greenfield.
+The Dorrellites, a utopian sect founded and led by William Dorrell, was active in Leyden in the 1790s.
 The Brotherhood of the Spirit commune was founded in Leyden in 1968.